Wylhelm/excelai/README.md

-# ExcelAI - AI-Powered Candidate Matching System
+# AI-Powered Candidate Matching System

-ExcelAI is an advanced web application designed to streamline the process of matching job candidates with job requests using artificial intelligence.
+The AI-Powered Candidate Matching System is an advanced web application designed to streamline the process of matching job candidates with job requests using artificial intelligence.
 The system processes candidate information from a CSV file and uses a combination of vector similarity search and language model inference to calculate match scores based on job requirements.

 ## Application Overview

-The ExcelAI application consists of several key components:
+The AI-Powered Candidate Matching System application consists of several key components:

 1. Web Interface (Flask)
 2. CSV Processing